 PhD in Sociology, 2005.
-Associate Professor of Sociology, Stanford University.
+Professor of Sociology and Comparative Studies of Race and Ethnicity, Stanford University.

 Tomás Jiménez's second book, The Other Side of Assimilation, uses interviews from a race and class spectrum of Silicon Valley residents to show how a relational form of assimilation changes both newcomers (immigrants and their children) and established individuals (people born in the US to US-born parents).
 University of California Press (2017).